AckerlyXu/heima/articles/active-directory/active-directory-conditional-access-automatic-device-registration.md

-<properties
+---
-	pageTitle="Automatic device registration with Azure Active Directory for Windows Domain-Joined Devices| Azure" description="IT admins can choose to have their domain-joined Windows devices to register automatically and silently with Azure Active Directory (Azure AD) ." services="active-directory"
+title: Automatic device registration with Azure Active Directory for Windows Domain-Joined Devices| Azure
+description: IT admins can choose to have their domain-joined Windows devices to register automatically and silently with Azure Active Directory (Azure AD) .
-	documentationCenter=""
-	authors="femila"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="03/07/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: femila
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 03/07/2016
+wacn.date: ''
+---

 # Automatic device registration with Azure Active Directory for Windows domain-joined devices

 As an IT Administrator, you can choose to automatically and silently register your domain-joined Windows devices with Azure Active Directory (Azure AD).
 This can be useful if you have configured device based conditional access polices to Office365 applications or applications managed on-premises by AD FS.
-You can learn more about the device registration scenarios by reading the [Azure Active Directory Device Registration Overview](/documentation/articles/active-directory-conditional-access-device-registration-overview/).
+You can learn more about the device registration scenarios by reading the [Azure Active Directory Device Registration Overview](./active-directory-conditional-access-device-registration-overview.md).

 Automatic Device Registration with Azure Active Directory is available for Windows 7 and Windows 8.1 machines that have been joined to an Active Directory domain.
 These are typically corporate owned machines that have been provided to information workers.